 Artistic Director - Bird Ellington Fleming

-Bird has performed with Babatunde Olantunje, Gil Scott Heron, the Temptations, and Larry Harlow.
+Mr. Fleming has performed with Babatunde Olantunje, Gil Scott Heron, the Temptations, and Larry Harlow, formerly with Fania All Stars.
 He has recorded with the BCR band, Imam Bilal Hyde, and Gerald Trimble.
 As founder and Artistic Director of the Traditional Music Society, he is not only an educator and performer, but also a world music liaison for area educational organizations.
 He has collaborated with many institutions in the Kansas City area such as the Kansas City Missouri School District, St. Vincent's Operation Breakthrough, the Kansas City Friends of Alvin Ailey, Young Audiences, Accessible Arts, the Jackson County Family Courts, the American Jazz Museum, the Kansas City Art Institute, and the University of Missouri-Kansas City.
 Additionally, Mr. Fleming had the distinction of assisting with the development of the core music curriculum for the Kansas City School District as ethnic music advisor in 1996.

 Mr. Fleming holds a bachelor's degree in Political Science from Park University of Kansas City Missouri and a master's degree in Interdisciplinary Studies and a certificate in African American Studies from the University of Missouri in Kansas City.
 He currently teaches World Music as an adjunct professor at Longview Community College in Lee's Summit, Missouri.